curio-7/assignment1/README.md

 # Author - Sarthak Nigam
-# SignUp/Login/Upload MERN README
+# SignUp/Login/Upload

 ## Overview

 This web application allows users to sign up, log in, and upload images securely.
-The frontend is built with ReactJS, providing a dynamic user interface.
-The backend uses Node.js with Express.js for server-side logic, MongoDB as the database for storing user data, and JWT (JSON Web Tokens) for authentication.
+The front-end is built with ReactJS, providing a dynamic user interface.
+The back-end uses Node.js with Express.js for server-side logic, MongoDB as the database for storing user data, Crypto.js for password hashing, and JWT (JSON Web Tokens) for authentication.
 Image uploads are handled by Multer.

 ## Prerequisites

 - Node.js
+- Express.js
 - MongoDB
 - React.js